A Scientific Case Study: The Orb Zone Theory

 In each of these tests, everything was done to hold other variables (that were likely to affect the outcome) constant.
 It was then possible to see if there was any statistically significant relationship either supporting or refuting the predictions.

 The first test concerned the central basis of the theory - that it is the distance of the closest point at which objects are in focus is what determines how many orbs will be seen.
 Such a relationship is unlikely to be predicted in paranormal theories of orbs which aren't usually concerned with the mechanics of taking photos.
-The second test concerned an idea proposed by some people that higher megapixel cameras produce fewer orbs*.
-The third test concerned the widely-held idea that haunted places produce more orbs.
+The second test concerned the widely-held idea that haunted places produce more orbs.
 Some people propose, for instance, that orbs are actually ghosts or are the precursors of ghostly manifestations.

 When these predictions were tested in rigorous conditions, they were all confirmed.